Students return to Canyon ISD classrooms for first day of school

 “It’s been a hectic mess but we’re happy to be back.
 It’s been a very long spring break.
-We’re happy to have them back,” said Jennifer Lester, Parent.
+We’re happy to have them back,” said parent Jennifer Lester.

-One of the first-day-of-school staples is parents walking in and dropping off their child at their classrooms.
-But due to COVID-19 concerns, adults and visitors are not allowed inside the buildings.
+One of the first-day-of-school staples is parents walking in and dropping off their children at their classrooms, but due to COVID-19 concerns, adults and visitors are not allowed inside the buildings.

-Arden Road Elementary Principal Travis Willard says they’re taking as many safety precautions as they can, such as thorough and regular deep cleanings.
+Arden Road Elementary Principal Travis Willard said they are taking as many safety precautions as they can, such as thorough and regular deep cleanings.

 After consulting with local health officials, the district is also requiring all students to wear masks.